These designs are from a Northcrest booklet offered to potential purchasers in the late 50's early 60's by P&H Realty.

 P&H Phase 1 Style 2

 This design is one of two multi-level Traditional concepts provided by the builder during the first Northcrest building phase.
 As with most of the builder's floor plans, the house is divided into left-right halves, with stacked rooms on either the left or right and living/dining/kitchen on the opposite half.
-The garage is located to the side opposite the living/dining/kitchen with the stacked half between.
-This style has four-sided brick with square columns as suppport for a front porch.
+The carport is located to the side opposite the living/dining/kitchen with the stacked half between - the carport featured tongue-and-groove ceilings and exposed beams.
+Many of the carports have been converted into garages or family rooms.
+This style has four-sided brick or siding with square columns as suppport for a front porch.
 Windows are usually shuttered and the roof peaks are tall.

 I've only viewed a single example from the garage, so I'm not sure what the interiors are like - I suspect a mixture of MCM and 70's styling - including the "Jack and Jill" bathrooms as mentioned previously.
-I suspect that many of these units also have tongue-and-groove ceilings and galley kitchens.
-More information will be added as it becomes available.
+I long suspected that many of these units also have tongue-and-groove ceilings and galley kitchens, however I've been informed that most if not all of these models have smooth ceilings and an attic space.
+Also the kitchens appear to be more traditional, flat against one wall instead of the galley-style featured in most MCM styled Northcrest homes.

 This style is on the high end according to the booklet with an unadjusted sales price of $23,450 (the high-end was a Mid Century Modern listed for $24,600 - style 6 - and the low-end a contemporary at $19,750 - style 3).